Far East of Eden: Kabuki Klash

-Far East of Eden: Kabuki Klash is a fighting game developed by Racdym and published by Hudson Soft for the arcades, Neo-Geo, and Neo Geo CD in 1995.
+Far East of Eden: Kabuki Klash is a fighting game developed by Racdym and published by Hudson Soft for arcades, Neo-Geo, and Neo Geo CD in 1995.
 It is a spin-off of the popular Japanese console RPG series Tengai Makyo.
-As of 2018, it is the only Tengai Makyo game to have been released outside Japan.
+As of 2023, it is the only Tengai Makyo game to have been released outside Japan.

 Gameplay

 Far East of Eden: Kabuki Klash is a 2D fighting game, similar in play style to the Samurai Shodown series and The Last Blade series, but with the addition of various power-ups and very over-the-top anime-style special moves.
 Power-up icons appear on-screen at random, either springing out of the scenery or delivered by the Karasu Tengu.
 Characters wield weapons, which can be lost and recovered during battle.

 Story

 Kabuki Klash is set within the land of Jipang (a reference of feudal Japan).
 The story follows warriors, often swordsmen, in battles against a range of often comical villains.